-Retrace the steps of four people whose lives were irreversibly altered during the Holocaust.
+Retrace the steps of five people whose lives were irreversibly altered as a result of Nazi persecution during the Second World War.

 Explore each person’s story through the possessions that meant the most to them – the seemingly everyday items that reveal details of incomprehensible events.